 Integration works.
-Just ask the vast majority of Aborigines who have integrated into the modern Australia.
-They read, write, and speak English, they have jobs, they pay taxes, they vote, and they support their families.
+Just ask the vast majority of Aborigines who have integrated into modern Australia.
+They read, write and speak English, they have a job, they pay taxes, they vote, and they support their family.
 Anything else is not a matter for public policy, although, of course, they are free to make their voices heard on any matter of public policy.

-The industry has to come clean on culture – payback, humbugging, sorcery, and violence.
+The industry has to come clean on culture—payback, humbugging, sorcery and violence.
 These are present among Aborigines who live in remote places, especially discrete Aboriginal communities on Aboriginal land.
 These people are the poster children of the industry.
-City academics need these poor souls to justify their city voices, and their jobs.
+City academics need these poor souls in order to justify their city voices, and their jobs.

 First, pull down the charade that there are large numbers of Aborigines in Australia.
 The only growth in Aboriginal numbers is from city Aborigines who tick the box.
-The main strategy to oppose recognition is to stop ticking the box.
-Do not fill out any form that asks, ‘Are you Aboriginal?’
-Whether the Census or a hospital surgery, or a government benefit, do not identify.
+The main way to oppose recognition is to stop ticking the box.
+Do not fill out any form that asks “Are you Aboriginal?”
+Whether it’s the census or a hospital surgery, or a government benefit, do not identify.
 Why play the game?
 It is an insult that anyone should be asked for their background.

 Third, on May 27, 1967, at a Commonwealth Referendum, Australians assured Aborigines that they would be counted and treated as equals.
-The anniversary of this day is an important marker on the road to equality, but contradicts the messages of Stolen Generations, or deaths in custody, or NAIDOC week, or national ATSI children’s day, or international day, which are anything but markers of equality.
-To the industry it matters not, the more chances to beat the drum the better.
-The list of commemorations is a testament to unresolved directions in Aboriginal policy – separation from modernity and acceptance of it.
+The anniversary of this day is an important marker on the road to equality, but contradicts the messages of Stolen Generations, or deaths in custody, or NAIDOC week, or national ATSI children’s day, which are anything but markers of equality.
+To the industry it matters not—the more chances to beat the drum the better.
+The list of commemorations is a testament to unresolved directions in Aboriginal policy—separation from modernity and acceptance of it.

 Fourth, intermarriage has been a significant theme of the adjustment of Aborigines to their new world since 1788.
 There is no greater measure of reconciliation between two races than that people choose to share their lives.
 The intermarriage rate in Australia between Aborigines and non-Aborigines is very high.
-Aborigines in Victoria marry outside of their community in very high numbers – 82 per cent for men and women in Melbourne and 72 per cent for men and 75 per cent for women elsewhere in Victoria.
-Across Australia, almost 60 per cent of partners involving an Aborigine are with a non-Aborigine.
+Aborigines in Victoria marry outside of their community in very high numbers—82 per cent for men and women in Melbourne and 72 per cent for men and 75 per cent for women elsewhere in Victoria.
+Across Australia, almost 60 per cent of partners of Aborigines are non-Aboriginal.
 It seems that deeply ingrained prejudices can be overcome when people are looking for life partners.

 On May 26, 2021, three Aboriginal leaders received the Sydney Peace Prize on behalf of those who drafted the Uluru Statement from the Heart: Noel Pearson, Megan Davis and Pat Anderson.
-Each speaks, reads and writes English, lives in a city, or is employed in a city and more than fully engages in public life, with their articulate voices.
-Similarly, there are eleven members of the Commonwealth Parliament and twenty-two members of parliaments in Australia of Aboriginal descent.
+Each speaks, reads and writes English, lives in a city or is employed in a city, and more than fully engages in public life with an articulate voice.
+There are eleven members of the Commonwealth parliament and twenty-two members of other parliaments in Australia of Aboriginal descent.
 There are many Aboriginal voices.
-Few speak an Aboriginal language, and all read, write and speak English.
+Few of them speak an Aboriginal language, and all read, write and speak English.
 Each has a story that would inspire a child presently trapped in a remote settlement or in a regional centre who struggles to be free from foul relations and people behaving badly.
 These successful integrators made it without the extensive agenda promulgated by the industry.
 Indeed, as the agenda grows, it becomes less likely that a child will break free.